dan-varughese/dan-varughese/README.md

-I'm a student at WGU studying Network Engineering and Security with a concentration in Cisco technologies.
+I'm a recent graduate of WGU where I studied Network Engineering and Security with a concentration in Cisco technologies.
 I am looking to enter the Cybersecurity field with a strong technical background.

 ## Skills